-23 On the Power of God, VII, 2, ad.
+24 On the Power of God, VII, 2, ad.
 9, v.
 III, p.
 12.

-24 For a great treatment of this Thomistic accounting of existence at a relatively non-technical level, see Joseph Owens, Interpretation cited in note Error!
-Bookmark not defined.
+25 For a great treatment of this Thomistic accounting of existence at a relatively non-technical level, see Joseph Owens, Interpretation cited in note 23.
 For a technical treatment, particularly in light of other accountings of existence, see Etienne Gilson, Being and Some Philosophers (Toronto, Canada: Pontifical Institute of Mediaeval Studies, 1952).
 For a treatment of this specific accounting of existence in light of other accountings among Thomistic philosophers, see John F. X. Knasas, Being and Some 20th Century Thomists (New York: Fordham University Press, 2003).

-with that answer.
+moved here as a promotional gimmick for a local retail service, you would likely be satisfied with that answer.
 What is more, your satisfaction would have nothing to do with knowing much more about the factory that made the glass ball beyond the fact that it manufactured it.
 Indeed, while it might be interesting for other reasons, whether the factory still exists would, for the most part, be irrelevant to your satisfaction with the explanation of the glass ball in front of you.